 Spousal maintenance may be modified pursuant to Texas law.
 The court may modify an original or modified order or portion of a decree providing for maintenance upon a proper showing of a material and substantial change in circumstances of either party.

-Enforcement of Family Court Orders
+Enforcement of Family Court Orders Can Including the Following:

 - Child custody and visitation orders